amankprajapati/RL_Project_EC456/README.md

-# Downfall - Reinforcement Learning Agent
+# Downfall: PPO Trained Agent for a 4 Stage Godot Obstacle Course

 This project trains a reinforcement learning (RL) agent to play Downfall, a 3D obstacle course game inspired by Fall Guys, built with the Godot engine.
 The game has four stages that must be cleared in a single run.
 The agent is trained with PPO (Proximal Policy Optimization) and acts without human input once training is complete.